Michigan Mega Conference: Controversies

-When the MEGA conference was formed in 1993, many schools were denied entry into the conference.
-The repudiated schools alleged that this was because of their large black student population, the founding schools "discriminated in the formation and operation of the league."
-Consequently, current member schools Dearborn Heights Robichaud and Romulus filed complaints against the conference for denying their admission as members to the Office of Civil Rights (OCR) at the United States Department of Education.
-OCR determined that the athletic league violated Title VI of the Civil Rights Act of 1964.
-The schools declined a resolution offered by the OCR and subsequently sent the subject to the Justice Department in the summer of 1995.
-A resolution was succeeded by the eighteen founding members and the Justice Department to include the aforementioned schools and five others (Highland Park, Inkster, River Rouge, Ypsilanti, Ypsilanti Willow Run) encompassing an athletic conference of twenty five schools.
+When the MEGA Conference was formed in 1993, many schools were denied entry into the conference.
+The rejected schools alleged that this decision was based on their large Black student populations, claiming that the founding schools "discriminated in the formation and operation of the league."

+Consequently, current member schools Dearborn Heights Robichaud and Romulus filed complaints with the Office for Civil Rights (OCR) at the United States Department of Education regarding the denial of their admission.

+The OCR determined that the athletic league had violated Title VI of the Civil Rights Act of 1964.
+The schools declined a resolution offered by the OCR, and the matter was subsequently referred to the Justice Department in the summer of 1995.

+A resolution was later reached between the eighteen founding members and the Justice Department to include the aforementioned schools along with five others—Highland Park, Inkster, River Rouge, Ypsilanti, and Ypsilanti Willow Run—resulting in an athletic conference of twenty-five schools.